 ¼ c. golden flax meal

 Preheat oven to 300º.
 With two clean and dry bowls in front of you, separate the eggs, whites into one bowl, yolks into another.
 Be very careful not get any yolk in the whites bowl.
-Start with the egg yolk bowl and add in the softened cream cheese, whey protein and flax meal and stir with a spoon until fairly smooth.
+Start with the egg yolk bowl and add in the softened cream cheese and flax meal and stir with a spoon until fairly smooth.
 Set that aside to “sit” while you tackle beating your egg whites.

 Add cream of tartar to egg whites and with an electric mixer and perfectly clean and dry beaters, whip the egg whites until VERY stiff.
 Many say they can’t get these the Revo Rolls recipe to come out right, saying they spread all over the pan.
 If you don’t beat the egg whites until they form a totally erect peak (tip of peak does NOT fall over when you lift the beater out of the bowl and they are starting to appear almost dry on the surface), they’re not stiff enough yet!